Mobile Fidelity – UltraDisc – 180 Gram Virgin Vinyl – AAA 100% Analogue – Ultradisc One Step Pressing UD1S

 Deluxe Audiophile Pressing Strictly Limited

-Luxurious Packaging Includes Opulent Box, Foil-Stamped Jackets, MoFi SuperVinyl LPs Pressed at RTI: Keepsake Edition Strictly Limited to 7,500 Numbered Copies (Limit Two Per Customer)
+Lavish Packaging Includes Opulent Box, Foil-Stamped Jackets, and MoFi SuperVinyl LPs: Deluxe Audiophile Set Strictly Limited to 6,000 Numbered Copies

 Developed by NEOTECH and RTI, MoFi SuperVinyl is the most exacting-to-specification vinyl compound ever devised.
 Analog lovers have never seen (or heard) anything like it.
 Extraordinarily expensive and extremely painstaking to produce, the special proprietary compound addresses two specific areas of improvement: noise floor reduction and enhanced groove definition.
 The vinyl composition features a new carbonless dye (hold the disc up to the light and see) and produces the world’s quietest surfaces.
 This high-definition formula also allows for the creation of cleaner grooves that are indistinguishable from the original lacquer.
 MoFi SuperVinyl provides the closest approximation of what the label’s engineers hear in the mastering lab.

-The lavish packaging and gorgeous presentation of the UD1S Fragile pressing also befit its extremely select status.
+The lavish packaging and gorgeous presentation of the UD1S Mingus Ah Um pressing also befit its extremely select status.
 Housed in a deluxe box, it features special foil-stamped jackets and faithful-to-the-original graphics that illuminate the splendor of the recording.
 No expense has been spared.
-Aurally and visually, this UD1S reissue exists as a curatorial artifact meant to be preserved, poured over, touched, and examined.
-It is made for discerning listeners that prize sound quality and production, and who desire to fully immerse themselves in the art – and everything involved with the album, from the images to the finishes.
+Aurally and visually, this UD1S reissue exists as a curatorial artifact meant to be preserved, pored over, touched, and examined.
+It is made for discerning listeners that prize sound quality and production, and who desire to fully immerse themselves in the art – and everything involved with the album, from the images to the textures.

 Music Vinyl LP's